 ISO 3696, Water for analytical laboratory use — Specification and test methods … Nitrogen-ammonia-protein modified Kjeldahl method — Titanium oxide and copper sulfate catalyst.
 Official Methods and Recommended Practices of the AOCS (ed.
 Firestone, D.E.), AOCS Official Method Ba Ai 4-91, 1997, AOCS Press, Champaign, IL

-The bracketed reference numbers are expected to be correct and in order: they are not overriden in rendering.
+The bracketed reference numbers are expected to be correct and in order (accounting for the fact that references to standards will end up numbered): they are not overriden in rendering.

 Annexes & appendices

 In ISO, Appendixes to annexes can occur, although they are not mentioned in ISO/IEC DIR 2; ISO/IEC DIR 1 features them.
 They are marked up as immediate subsections of annexes, and must be tagged with an option attribute of "appendix":

 [appendix] == Annex A Text [%appendix] === Appendix 1 Text

 Asciidoctor natively supports the ISO admonitions "Caution", "Warning", and "Important" through its admonition syntax:

 CAUTION: This is a single-block caution [WARNING] ==== This is a multiple-block warning ====

 If the admonitions "Danger" and "Safety Precaution" are needed, they should be indicated